Eunsong/SpinDynamicsSimulator/README.md

          0     0.0     0.0    0.0                0.0   0.0     1.0

-Then, we define Lattice vectors: ax, ay, and az.
+Then, we define Lattice vectors: *ax*, *ay*, and *az*.
 Here, we will simply put lattice vectors along the lab coordinates :

     [ lattice_vector ]
     #ax